katcipis/sophia/notes/building-microservices.md

 Basically the same thing, same core concepts.
 Microservices are SOA implemented right ;-).

+# Monitoring

+* How we will cut costs if we don't have any idea of how the service is performing on production ?
+* Good monitoring enables elasticity to cut costs
+* Monitor for some time and perceive what is the *normal* behaviour of the system (cpu/mem/io usage)
+* How to really know if the service is working ?
+[Semantic Monitoring](http://www.thoughtworks.com/pt/radar/techniques/semantic-monitoring)
+* Semantic monitoring usually is made with synthetic transactions
+* Monitor asynchronous operations with correlation ids

 # Related materials

 * [Domain Driven Design](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)